Pope Joan: In fiction

 There have been two films based on the story of Pope Joan.
 In 1972, Michael Anderson directed Pope Joan (1972; released as The Devil's Imposter in the US; re-released in 2009 as She ...
 Who Would Be Pope).
 And in 2009, Cross's novel was filmed as Pope Joan.

 Additionally, Pope Joan has featured in video games.
 She appears as a Ruler class Servant in the 2015 mobile game Fate/Grand Order, and is the inspiration for Johanna, one of Makoto Niijima's titular personas (manifestations of the soul used by humans to battle demons), in the 2016 video game Persona 5.

+Andrea Balzola wrote "La Papessa", a piece of theatre performed extensively in Italy by Beatrice Schiaffino, including Milan Fringe Festival in October 2025.
+An English language version "The High Priestess - Johanna" was presented at Prague Fringe Festival in May 2026.